In this article, we are going to discuss the cause of marijuana with 3 leaves & also answer a common question how many leaves does marijuana have?

 After germination, the leaves usually have a second set of 3-point leaves.
 From then onwards, the leaves normally have more than three points.

 Marijuana with 3 leaves might result from different growing conditions.
 Some plants will have more leaves depending on the environment.
 An ideal environment can lead to leaves with more points.
+These variations can include three leaf plants and those with a different number of points.

 Nonetheless, some plants may have varying leaves even on the same plant.